 5. Sending messages

-The whole process is quite simple.
+The whole process is quite simple and easy to use.
 All you have to do is either choose from a plethora of email templates offered to you or code your own.

 You can schedule the email or use a paid feature called “Timewarp” which will ensure your subscribers receive your email at the decided time (eg. 10am) but in their time zones.
 This means a subscriber from the US will receive the email at 10am, just like his or her fellow subscriber in India.